 James located the pride of five – lounging in the sun on the plains – about 15 minutes after we left the park gate.
 The pride was only about 100 yards from the road but due to the high grass in April, we would likely have never seen them if not for the telemetry tracking.
 While we were viewing and taking photos of the pride, several vehicles drove by on the nearby road, straining to see what we were looking at just a short distance away.
 As a group, we certainly felt privileged and quite special!

 Our next tracking target an adult male.
 James located him rather quickly, again lying in the sun like a good lazy lion should do.

 As we had been on the lion hunt for over two hours by now, we left the lazy male lion in search of a final mystery target.
 This was the most adventurous and exciting tracking we’d done as Habib navigated some pretty rough off-road terrain in search of James’ target.
 James was clearly excited about what we were tracking, but he kept silent on the species until we were nearly on top of it – a female leopard and two cubs, nested into a dense Euphorbia tree!
 While we weren’t able to capture many good photos of the mostly camouflaged cats, it was again a thrill to have located these hidden leopards and to spend a little time with them.

-Overall, the lion (and leopard!) tracking experience was well worth the time and the investment (cost is roughly $100pp, pre-paid to CAS.
-Again, pre-booking the activity is critical).
+Overall, the lion (and leopard!) tracking experience was well worth the time and the investment (Again, pre-booking the activity is critical).
 It was nice to be able to go off-road to find the cats and to view them without company from other safari vehicles and self drivers.
 We felt pretty special and grateful for the exclusivity of the experience.